Andrea290799/MicroRNA-profiling-of-severe-uncontrolled-allergic-asthmatic-patients/README.md

 ## _miRNAs_diff_exp.R_

-This script is used to perform differential expression analysis between groups of patients (control, mild and severe uncontrolled):
+This script is used to perform differential expression analysis between groups of subjects (control, mild and severe uncontrolled):
 - data_collection: gets the data from all the input files and turn some of its columns into manageable lists.
 - statistical_tests_pvalues: Function that does different statistical tests.
 - main: Function that executes the main code.
 It also calculates the Fold Changes of each miRNA in each subjects' comparative.